indygreg/PyOxidizer/docs/rust_python_extension_modules.rst

 Python extension modules which are statically linked into the binary.

-To do this, you will need to populate the ``extra_extension_modules`` field of the ``PythonConfig`` Rust struct used to construct the Python interpreter.
+To do this, you will need to populate the ``extra_extension_modules`` field of the ``OxidizedPythonInterpreterConfig`` Rust struct used to construct the Python interpreter.
 Simply add an entry defining the extension module's ``import`` name and a pointer to its C initialization function (often named ``PyInit_<name>``. e.g. if you are defining the extension module ``foo``, the initialization function would be ``PyInit_foo``